Rakhmetov

-Rakhmetov is a fictional character from the 1863 novel What Is to Be Done? by Nikolai Chernyshevsky.
-Although he is only a minor character (appearing in just 1/10 of the book at the end of chapter three), he is the most famous because he inspired so many Russian revolutionaries.
+Rakhmetov (Рахметов, also romanized as "Rakhmétof") is a fictional character from the 1863 novel What Is to Be Done? by Nikolai Chernyshevsky.
 His only action in the story is to give the heroine, Vera Pavlovna, a note from her husband explaining that he has faked his suicide.
 He also offers his criticisms to Vera Pavlovna for her abandoning of her sewing cooperative.

+Although Rakhmetov is only a minor character appearing briefly in the third section of the book, he is the most famous because Chernyshevsky's description of Rakhmetov's discipline and valor influenced Russian revolutionaries, most notably Lenin (who wrote a pamphlet similarly titled What Is to Be Done?).

+According to Andrew Michael Drozd, the likeliest inspiration for Rakhmetov was Chernyshevsky's acquaintance Pavel Aleksandrovich Bakhmetev, an eccentric "repentant nobleman."

+Description in What Is to Be Done?

 Rakhmetov is descended from Rakhmet, a thirteenth-century Tatar chief.
-He is the second youngest of eight children.
+His ancestors included boyars in Tver and okolnichy in Moscow, and generál-anshéfs in Saint Petersburg.
+Rakhmetov is the second youngest of eight children.
 He inherits 400 serfs and 7,000 acres of land.
 He is 22 when the novel takes place.
 His father is deeply conservative and clever.
 At 15, he falls in love with his father's mistress.